shrutz510/Finetuning-RoBERTa/README.md

 We start by loading the AG News dataset using PyTorch.
 The data is tokenized using a RoBertTokenizer.
 The dataset is finally split into train, test, and validation datasets with a batch size 256.

-2) Creating the & training the model:
+2) Creating & training the model:

 This program uses a pre-trained RoBERT Classification model with an Adam optimizer and  Cross Entropy loss function.
 We freeze the pre-trained RoBERTa parameters and reduce the total trainable parameters to 593668.
 Finally, we train the model for 3 epochs and evaluate it against the validation dataset.
 The model with the highest validation accuracy is saved and use to measure the accuracy of the test dataset.